 The Los Angeles Film School does not offer on-campus housing or dormitories for students but is able to provide guidance and additional resources.
 The average monthly rent for a one-bedroom apartment in Los Angeles, California, ranges between \$1,500 and \$2,500.
 For helpful information on locating apartments around the Hollywood area, visit apartments.com for detailed information on the cost of living in Los Angeles.
+Students can contact the Los Angeles Film School's housing specialist for additional information on housing concerns at housing@lafilm.edu or by calling 1-323-769-2230.
 The school does not endorse or make any warranty as to the accuracy or usefulness of these websites.
 The websites are provided solely for informational purposes.
 In addition, the school can assist in providing roommate options if that is the desired route to take.